Syaw0/blog/_posts/2022-08-06-build-types-in-typescript.md

 export type { Prop } from "./built-types";
 ```

 What this means is that we only need to care about the classes, not the types any more.
+Anytime we have changes, we just run above script and done.
 This makes thing easier and more scalable.

 Fun part is that there is a uniqueness check in above script, I bet you can do much fancier stuff with it.
-But it is a nice example to see how powerful scripts can be comparing to the default capabilities from TypeScript.
+This shows how powerful scripts can be comparing to the default capabilities from TypeScript.

-Also above is just some hacky examples, you might want to try AST parsing and accomplish it in a more robust way.
+Also above is just some hacky example, you might want to try AST parsing and accomplish it in a more robust way.